Courses

 Note: Pre- or Co-Req: Public International law, International Human Rights, or International Criminal Law.

-When enrolled in the Fall semester, students can choose between 5 or 6 credits.
 When taken in the Spring, this is a 4-credit class.
 See course description, right, for Advanced Clinic details.

-Semester: FALL ’25 and SPRING ’26
+Semester: FALL ’26

-Instructor: Cathy Sweetser
+Instructor: Cathy Sweetser (External)

-The Human Rights Litigation Clinic will focus on mechanisms for human rights accountability in domestic courts, including local civil rights litigation of §1983 claims for unhoused people and rights of immigrant detainees, trafficking lawsuits under the Trafficking Victim Protection Act (TVPRA), consumer fraud cases based on false claims of “sustainability” that target corporations selling goods produced with slave labor, and Alien Tort Statute cases.
+The Human Rights Litigation Clinic will focus on mechanisms for human rights accountability in domestic courts, including local civil rights litigation of §1983 claims for unhoused people and rights of immigrant detainees, trafficking lawsuits under the Trafficking Victim Protection Act (TVPRA), consumer fraud cases based on false claims of “sustainability” that target corporations selling goods produced with slave labor, and other transnational litigation cases.
 Students will be given the opportunity to engage in actual litigation together with law firm partners and nonprofit organizations.
 We will also discuss professional ethics, empowering clients, working with clients with past trauma, and sustainable ways to practice the profession.

 UCLA Law in The Hague